 Close to the village of Hatch Beauchamp, Frog Street is a rambling, traditional Somerset longhouse tucked away down the lanes, surrounded by beautiful countryside, yet not far at all from the M5 motorway (J25) and only a couple of miles off the A358.
 It’s packed to the rafters (or the old elm beams to be more precise) with character; homely and inviting, and despite the low ceilings and small windows, it’s spacious and light and airy.
-There’s snooze space for 14, a good sized sitting room, dining room, farmhouse kitchen and games room.
+There’s snooze space for 12 (2 more at an EXTRA charge), a good sized sitting room, dining room, farmhouse kitchen and games room.
 Outside thick wisteria scrambles up the walls, a fig tree grows by the kitchen window, and cottage garden flowers tumble merrily together.
 A leafy pergola leads to a large patio and the main garden where there’s a spa lodge with a 5m swim spa, a hot tub and a seating area on the veranda overlooking the fields.
 There’s a BBQ lodge with its own kitchenette, and there's a children’s play area.
 Perfect, perfect, perfect.

 The thing is, you get somewhere like this and you feel so happy that you don’t really care about going out but you ought to; for a start there’s all that fantastic countryside to explore.
 Right on your doorstep there’s a footpath that takes you on a short walk through the fields to the village of Beercrocombe and on to Curry Mallet where you can have lunch at the pub or a cup of tea in the garden at the little post office.
 You can stroll along the lanes to the Hatch Inn for a bite to eat, and if you go on a Wednesdays you can buy fish and chips from the cart outside, to eat there or to takeaway.